Switching from GitHub Copilot to Cursor

 Inline Completions - Similar Experience

 Both tools show ghost text as you type.
-Cursor's Tab completion predicts not just the next line but the next edit - it can suggest multi-cursor changes and modifications across the current file based on what you just changed.
-The experience feels similar to Copilot but with slightly better context awareness.
+Cursor's Tab completion predicts not just the next line but the next edit - it can suggest multi-cursor changes across the current file based on what you recently changed.
+The experience is similar to Copilot but with better codebase context.

 Chat - Cursor Is More Integrated